sorravithj/data_analysis_portfolio/README.md

 ## About

 Hello!
-I'm Sorravith.
-I have a background in Psychology.
-Throughout the years in college I have gained technological knowledge in R programming language and SPSS which are frequently used in reseach study.
-I have worked in data analysis field for almost 2 years now.
-I have begun my career in data analysis field with People Data Analyst role in HR deaprtment in a technological startup.
-After about one and a half year, I decided to start my current role as Business Intelligence Specialist in Business Performance department with one of the biggest retail companies in the country.
+I'm Sorravith, and I have a background in Psychology.
+Throughout my college years, I gained technological knowledge in R programming language and SPSS, both of which are frequently utilized in research studies.
+Over the past two years, I have been working in the field of data analysis.

+My journey in data analysis began as a People Data Analyst in the HR department of a technological startup.
+After about a year and a half, I transitioned to my current role as a Business Intelligence Specialist in the Business Performance department of one of the largest retail companies in the country.

-During the times of working I have advanced my skills in many different areas including microsoft Excel, Power Query, SQL, R programming language, Python, and Power BI.
+During my professional experience, I have honed my skills in various areas, including Microsoft Excel, Power Query, SQL, R programming language, Python, and Power BI.
+These skills have allowed me to perform data analysis tasks effectively and derive meaningful insights to drive business performance and decision-making.

+I am passionate about leveraging data to uncover valuable insights and contribute to the success of organizations.
+With my combined expertise in psychology and data analysis, I bring a unique perspective to understanding human behavior and business outcomes.
+I am constantly seeking new opportunities to further develop my skills and make a positive impact through data analysis.

 I have completed several courses and certicates in data analytics.
 Please, see list of certificates [`here`](https://www.linkedin.com/in/sorravithj/details/certifications/)